tadatoshi/photovoltaic_modeling_python/README.md

 ## References

 [1] D. Sera, R. Teodorescu, and P. Rodriguez, "PV panel model based on datasheet values," in Industrial Electronics, 2007.
 ISIE 2007.
 IEEE International Symposium on, 2007, pp. 2392-2396.
+[2] M. G. Villalva and J. R. Gazoli, ”Comprehensive approach to modeling and simulation of photovoltaic arrays,” Power Electronics, IEEE Trans- actions on, vol. 24, pp. 1198-1208, 2009.
+[3] A. Bellini, S. Bifaretti, V. Iacovone, and C. Cornaro, ”Simplified model of a photovoltaic module,” in Applied Electronics, 2009.
+AE 2009, 2009, pp. 47-51.